Mallwyd: History

 The village is near the boundary between the historic counties of Merioneth and Montgomeryshire, in the parish of Mallwyd in the district of Mawddwy.
 This was the region of the Red Bandits of Mawddwy, which is remembered in name of the village pub, The Brigands.

 Administrative history

 Mallwyd was an ancient parish, which straddled the historic counties of Merioneth and Montgomeryshire.
-Under the Local Government Act 1894 parishes were no longer allowed to straddle county boundaries, and so the parts of the parish in Montgomeryshire became a separate parish called Caerinion Fechan, which later became part of Glantwymyn, leaving a smaller Mallwyd parish entirely in Merioneth.
+Under the Local Government Act 1894 parishes were no longer allowed to straddle county boundaries, and so the parts of the parish in Montgomeryshire became a separate parish called Caereinion Fechan, which later became part of Glantwymyn, leaving a smaller Mallwyd parish entirely in Merioneth.

 The parish of Mallwyd (which included Dinas Mawddwy) was made an urban district in 1895.
 The Mallwyd Urban District Council included Edward Hurst Davies in 1899 and 1900.
 It had an unusually small population for an urban district, with just 679 people in 1931.
 It was downgraded to a rural parish within Dolgellau Rural District in 1934.
 Rural parishes were converted into communities in 1974.
 Mallwyd community was subsequently abolished in 1985, merging with the neighbouring community of Llanymawddwy to become the new community of Mawddwy.